 b.
 CBP: Securing Better Data Interoperability For More Efficient Customs Processing And To Protect American Economic Interests.

-When it comes to supply chains, the key objectives of the CBP are as follows:
+When it comes to supply chains, the key objectives of the U.S. Customs and Border Protection (CBP) are as follows:

 - Enforce the laws related to customs and trade.